Is CBD Oil Legal?

 When Did the War on Drugs Start?

 In 1970, at the height of the Vietnam War, President Nixon doubled down on the hemp prohibition to pass the Controlled Substances Act and to create the Drug Enforcement Administration, or DEA.
 The Controlled Substances Act declared hemp plants to be as dangerous as heroin by making them both Schedule I drugs.
 Drugs that are put on this list have a high potential for abuse, deadly side effects, and are a threat to public health.
-Even though hemp shares none of these dangerous characteristics and is regarded as safe, the DEA began cracking down on all forms of cannabis, ensuring that hemp would remain illegal for decades to come.
+Even though hemp shares none of these dangerous characteristics and is regarded as safe, the DEA began cracking down on all forms of cannabis sativa plant, ensuring that hemp would remain illegal for decades to come.

 In the 1980's, President Reagan increased the intensity of the War on Drugs, which was a war on people, particularly Black people and other minority communities.
 Subsequent administrations failed to address the problems of the Drug War and the Controlled Substances Act.
 This kept hemp illegal for a few more decades.